-Ignore the way the route goes north to beginning of the Strawberry Line by the station, you can use a bridle path and a footpath from the Mendip Way in south Yatton, which are marked as access routes but do not appear to be in the planner.
-The footpath is best, the bridleway is a track with perpetual large puddles.
+Return uses the bridle path from the Strawberry Line to Mendip Way in south Yatton, which is marked as an access route.
+The nearby footpath is slightly better, the bridleway is a track with perpetual large puddles.

 The somewhat convoluted loops keep the return and outgoing routes separate.